smartcontractkit/documentation/docs/Developer Reference/create-a-chainlinked-project.md

 > 📘 Important
 >
-> If you're new to smart contract development and want a step-by-step guide, try out our [Getting Started Guide](/getting-started/)
+> If you're new to smart contract development and want a step-by-step guide, try out our [Getting Started](/docs/conceptual-overview/) guide.

 # Install into Existing Projects